top of page

 The CTA, or the Chicago Transit Authority, is the public transportation system in the city.
 You can easily take a train or bus to get to further away locations.
 It’s possible to enjoy a baseball game in the north neighborhood of Wrigleyville and then take a train downtown for dinner.

 Keep reading so you can become a pro at getting around Chicago!
-This city is a must visit, so don’t let its size scare you.
+This city is a must-visit, so don’t let its size scare you.
 It’s much easier to get around than you might think.

-There are actually multiple options for getting around Chicago, but it depends on how much money you want to spend and also how active you want to be.
 If you’re okay with walking miles, Chicago is a great city to explore by foot.
 But don’t fret, there are several other ways for you to make your way around Chicago.

-Walking
+1 | Walking

 We’ll start with walking because it requires you to spend zero dollars.
 If you are visiting the city on a budget and are okay with staying in one general area, then walking is the way to go.
 Plus, it’s a great way to still get your exercise in.

-Biking
+2 | Biking

 I will say, if you have never biked in a city before, start on quieter roads and get a feel for it.
 It can be startling to bike on a busy road while cars keep driving past you.
-But don’t let this scare you, biking is super popular in Chicago and drivers are used to them sharing the road.
-Just always stay aware of your surroundings.
+But don’t let this scare you.

-CTA - Trains and Buses
+3 | CTA - Trains and Buses

-A great option to see more of the city is to utilize the CTA, or the trains and buses spread out around the city.
-If you want to visit north Chicago, the Loop, then Chinatown, you’ll definitely want to use the CTA.
-Other than running behind (quite often) the trains and buses are a reliable and fairly cheap way to explore Chicago.
+A great option to see more of the city is to utilize the CTA, the public transportation system.
+If you want to visit multiple parts of Chicago, you’ll definitely want to use the CTA.
+You can see more of Chicago in a shorter time, and for less money, if you use the CTA.

 I recommend downloading the “Ventra” app, even if you don’t buy a card, as you can view train and bus stops near you and see when the next train or bus will be arriving.
 I found this app to be the most reliable.
 If you do buy a Ventra card, you can also easily reload it on the app.

-Know Your Stop!
+Always Know Your Stop!

 Another tip, listen to the stops when you are riding the train so you don’t miss yours!
 They announce the next stop (about 95% of the time) so you know where you are.
 There are also big signs at every stop, so you can peak out the window or door to know where you are.